vivek-v-rao/ReturnStats/README.md

 # ReturnStats

 ## Overview
 ReturnStats downloads daily prices from Yahoo Finance for a set of symbols and computes summary statistics, or reads a saved prices file and computes the same statistics.
-The project is intentionally small and focused on data ingestion and return/correlation summaries.
+The project is focused on data ingestion and return/correlation summaries.
 Prices can be saved in Parquet or CSV format.
 Parquet is a columnar, compressed file format that can be read an order of magnitude faster than CSV for large datasets.

 ## Files
 - `xyfinance_fields.py`: Download prices from Yahoo Finance, optionally write to CSV or Parquet, and compute summary statistics.